JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ### Multiple inputs or outputs | Derivatives needed

-Say your forward mapping takes multiple input arrays and returns multiple output arrays, such that you want derivatives for all of them.
+Say your forward mapping takes multiple inputs and returns multiple outputs, such that you want derivatives for all of them.

 The trick is to leverage [ComponentArrays.jl](https://github.com/jonniedie/ComponentArrays.jl) to wrap all the inputs inside a single a `ComponentVector`, and do the same for all the outputs.
 See the examples for a demonstration.